nouun/media-server/README.md

 ## Containers

-- Sonarr - TV Downloader
+- Sonarr - Anime Downloader
-- Radarr - Movie Downloader
-- Flemmarr - Automatic \*arr configuration
 - Transmission - Torrent Client
-- Jackett - Indexer Proxy for Radarr and Sonarr
+- Prowlarr - Indexer Proxy for Sonarr
-- FlareSolver - Cloudflare bypass for Jackett
 - Jellyfin - Media Server
+- Heimdall - Application dashboard
+- Shoko - Anime organization

 ## Setup

-All references to `localhost` can be replaced with your local IP address (e.g. `192.168.1.242` for me)
+All references to `localhost` may need to be replaced with your local IP address (e.g. `192.168.1.242`)

 1. Clone repo